RichardValerosoUniverse/The-Valeroso-City/README.md

 **Therefore, Primary Card Ownership is not just about having a card; it is the definitive strategic choice for anyone committed to building an independent financial future, where success is purely a result of their own responsible actions.**

-## Supplementary Card Ownership and Liability in the Philippines: An Advanced Guide
+## Supplementary Card Ownership and Liability in the Philippines: The SuperHighness Way

 Supplementary card ownership in the Philippines is governed by **Bangko Sentral ng Pilipinas (BSP)** regulations and the specific **Terms and Conditions (T&Cs)** of the issuing bank.